sebps/filepacker/README.md

 go install github.com/sebps/filepacker@v1.0.0

 ## Pack files
+Executing filepacker command will pack a given source directory into a single .go file.
+All the directory files will be recursively wrapped.
+Any file will be made further accessible at run time combining a leading character "/" and the path of the file relatively to its initial source directory.

+## Usage
-To pack a given directory into a single file package go file, run the following command :
+To pack a directory run the following command :

 `filepacker pack -s directory -t package -p resources`

-This will generate a filepackage.go file recursively wrapping all of the current directory files.
-Any file will futher be accessible combining a leading character "/" and the path of the file relatively to its source directory.

-## Usage

 ## Generated file
 The result of the previous command execution will be a **package.go** file with the following content :

 ```go